Gaius-Augustus/BRAKER/README.md

     -   Kim, D., Paggi, J. M., Park, C., Bennett, C., & Salzberg, S. L. (2019).
 Graph-based genome alignment and genotyping with HISAT2 and HISAT-genotype.
 Nature biotechnology, 37(8):907-915.

--  If BRAKER was run with RNA-Seq data and proteins, please cite GeneMark-ETP and all tools that it uses:

-    -   ToDo add reference to ETP paper, when it is available

-    -   Kovaka, S., Zimin, A. V., Pertea, G. M., Razaghi, R., Salzberg, S. L., & Pertea, M. (2019).
-Transcriptome assembly from long-read RNA-seq alignments with StringTie2.
-Genome biology, 20(1):1-13.

-    -   Pertea, G., & Pertea, M. (2020).
-GFF utilities: GffRead and GffCompare.
-F1000Research, 9.

-    -   Quinlan, A. R. (2014).
-BEDTools: the Swiss‐army tool for genome feature analysis.
-Current protocols in bioinformatics, 47(1):11-12.

 -   If BRAKER called MakeHub for creating a track data hub for visualization of BRAKER results with the UCSC Genome Browser, cite:

-    -   Hoff, K.J.
-(2019) MakeHub: Fully automated generation of UCSC Genome Browser Assembly Hubs.
-Genomics, Proteomics and Bioinformatics, in press 2020, preprint on bioarXive, doi: <https://doi.org/10.1101/550145>.
+    -   Hoff, K. J. (2019).
+MakeHub: fully automated generation of UCSC genome browser assembly hubs.
+Genomics, Proteomics and Bioinformatics, 17(5), 546-549.

 -   If BRAKER called GUSHR for generating UTRs, cite: